wikimedia/mediawiki-libs-IDLeDOM/WebIDL.md

 ### Enumeration types

 WebIDL [enumeration](https://heycam.github.io/webidl/#idl-enums) types
-correspond to the PHP `int` type.
-(There is a PHP interface created to hold the enumeration values as class constants, but enumeration values are `int`s, not objects implementing this interface.)
+correspond to the PHP `string` type.
+(There is a PHP interface created to hold the enumeration values as class constants, but enumeration values are `string`s, not objects implementing this interface.)

 See the [section on Enumeration interfaces below](#enumeration-interfaces).